vertex-analytics/docs/src/manual/manual.md

 This section is used to edit HTML files that contain data visualization logic for a specified symbol.

-#### Debug
+#### Debug Output

 This section logs syntax and runtime errors within your script(s).
 This does not include errors within external libraries

 #### Pane

-This sections presents the data visualizations for a script.
+The pane section presents the data visualizations for the current script when run.

 #### HTML File Sections